 Children and Spiritual Growth: Are Kids Growing in Faith?

-How do you figure if children are growing spiritually?
-Use 2 Peter 1:3-8 for a faith that figures.
+How do you know if children are growing spiritually?
+Use 2 Peter 1:3-8 as a guide to foster and recognize spiritual growth.

 Start With Faith

-Building faith in children is perhaps the simplest thing to do because kids are trusting creatures.
-Newborn babies instinctively know that trusting mom and dad is paramount for survival.
+Building faith in children is perhaps the simplest thing to do because kids’ naturally trust.
+Newborn babies instinctively know that trusting their mom and dad is paramount for survival.
 For kids, faith is a way of seeing the world.
-And it’s that trusting and unpretentious faith that Jesus calls all of us to emulate — to become like children.
+And it’s that trusting faith that Jesus calls all of us to emulate—to become like children.

 Sum It Up